lambdaterms/purescript-thumbor-url-builder/README.md

 ## `Thumbor.Url.Effect`

 Low level effectful bindings.
-All mutate passed `Thumbor` object and nearly all result in `Effect Unit` so it is hard to chain and use them on purpose.
+All mutate passed `Thumbor` object and nearly all result in `Effect Unit` so it is hard to chain and use them.
+It is done on purpose.
 Just use `Builder` :-P